 - A person who has been adjudged guilty of 3 or more offences in relation to the requirements of the Companies Act within a period of 5 years.

-What are the duties of a Director, under the law?
+What are the duties of a Company Director, under the law?

 The duties of a Director are two-pronged, sanctioned by statutes and derived from common law.
 A breach of statutory duties (enforced by ACRA, CAD or the Singapore Police Force) will result in criminal prosecution and criminal sanctions, whereas a breach of common-law duties (enforced by the company or individual member) would result in civil liabilities and remedies.